Return to Practice (Nursing) CPPD

 - Lapsed NMC registration for UK Nurses

-- Undergo a DBS check and have satisfactory occupational health clearance
+- DBS check and have satisfactory occupational health clearance.

 For those students whose first language is not English, the following qualification is also required:

 Please note that due to changes in the UKVI's list of SELTs we are no longer able to accept TOEFL as evidence of English language for students who require a CAS as of April 2014.

 What will I learn?You will be supported to refresh your study skills, develop your academic writing and plan your future professional and personal development.
 In practice you will work closely with a named mentor who will enable you to refresh and develop your practice.

 The course consists of ten study days, which are held weekly over a period of ten weeks.
 You will participate in seminars, workshops, online discussion, and clinical skills updates.
 You will also complete sixty hours of self-directed learning and a minimum of one hundred hours of clinical experience (subject to meeting required competencies) within a hospital or community setting.

 You will complete a practice portfolio, in which your achievement of practice based competencies will be assessed by your mentor in practice.
 You will also complete an assignment in which you will reflect on your practice and develop a personal development plan.